pjohansson/inkling/README.md

 ## Contributions

 Writing this has mostly been for fun and to create a simple game, hence the lack of features.
 Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

+## License
+Inkling is copyleft, licensed under [the Parity License](LICENSE-PARITY.md) and [Apache-2.0](LICENSE-APACHE.txt).
+See [LICENSE.md](LICENSE.md) for more details.